tjresearch/research-kevin-kevin/README.md

 # AutoPGN
 ## An automatic chess-move transcriber.
+Uses computer vision techniques to locate and segment a chessboard into individual squares, then machine learning to recognize the pieces on each square.

 ### Code Folders: